• Skip to primary navigation

 • Finally, dip the floured and egged chicken in the panko breadcrumbs.
 Press the chicken into the breadcrumbs so that the breadcrumbs stick and the chicken is evenly coated.
 Make sure there is no surface area without breadcrumbs.

-• When the 8 minutes are up, turn the chicken over and spray the other side with nonstick spray.
-Continue cooking for another 6-8 minutes until both sides of the chicken are brown and the interior of the chicken is cooked through.
+• When the 10 minutes are up, turn the chicken over.
+Continue cooking for another 5 minutes until both sides of the chicken are brown and the interior of the chicken is cooked through to an interior temperature of 160 degrees Fahrenheit.

 • Repeat steps 5-10 until all of the chicken katsu is cooked.
 Enjoy!